textcreationpartnership/A02065/README.md

 ##Content Summary##

 #####Body#####

+1. ¶ The true reporte of the forme and shape of a monstrous childe, borne at Muche Horkesleye, a village three myles from Colchester, in the Countye of Essex, the .xxi. daye of Apryll in this yeare.
+1562.
 ON Tuysday being the .xxi. day of Apryll, in this yeare of our Lorde God a thousand fyue hundred thr
 #####Back#####
-The true reporte of the forme and shape of a monstrous childe, borne at Muche Horkesleye a village t **Types of content**
+¶ Imprinted at London in Fletestrete nere to S. Dunstons church by Thomas Marshe.
+**Types of content**

   * There are 50 **verse** lines!